sarweiler/zellen/README.md

 Zellen is currently not in active development, since I do not own a Norns anymore.
-If anyone wants to take over, feel free to fork the repository and create a new thread for it on the [lines library](https://llllllll.co/c/library/18).
+If anyone wants to take over, feel free to fork the repository and create a new thread for it in the [lines library](https://llllllll.co/c/library/18).
 If you do so, send me a message on lines and I will happily link your new repository here and in the old [lines thread](https://llllllll.co/t/zellen/21107).

 # zellen